elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 ## Contributing Factor(s)

-- Tech lead and product owner busy all days and not tuning the priorities
+- Tech lead and product manager engaged all day and not tuning the priorities
-- Not enough review on the PR, 2 approvers was dropped down to 1
+- Not enough review on the PR, 2 approvers was dropped down to 1 before product was launched to increase development throughput
 - Pairing leads to review being performed by the navigator, is it bad or good?
 - PR merged out of hours
 - Difficult to automatically test for race conditions, little coverage for it